 Farm-to-table is fueling a new dimension of fresh and local.

-The seasons started to drive menus and chefs began sourcing locally, which gave rise to the farm-to-table movement.
-Farmers markets exploded, quadrupling over the last 20 years according to the USDA, a trend that has led to greater interest in fresh, local and organic foods.
-Such factors greatly influence purchasing choices, according to various surveys including 69 percent of consumers in a Nielsen survey.
+The seasons started to drive menu trends and chefs began sourcing locally, which gave rise to the farm-to-table movement.
+Farmers’ markets exploded, quadrupling over the last 20 years, according to the USDA – a menu trend that has led to greater interest in fresh, local and organic foods.
+Such factors greatly influence purchasing choices, according to various surveys, including 69% of consumers in a Nielsen survey.

-Today, the concepts of seasonal, fresh and locally grown is commonplace, a starting point that has given way to a new handle on farm-to-table.
-Chefs across the country are zeroing in on deceptively simple, healthful, globally inspired and sustainably grown seasonal food that the golden state laid claim to years ago—but in an image that reflects their own style, from the vibe to the menu.
+Today, the concepts of seasonal, fresh and locally grown are commonplace, a starting point that has given way to a new handle on farm-to-table.
+Chefs across the country are zeroing in on deceptively simple, healthful, globally inspired and sustainably grown seasonal food that the Golden State laid claim to years ago – but in an image that reflects their own style, from the vibe to the menu.

 Chef Justin Smillie made a name for himself in New York City under the tutelage of Jean Georges Vongerichten and Jonathan Waxman, among others.
 But when restaurant impresario Stephen Starr approached him to open his own place, Smillie reached back to his roots.
 Growing up in southern California, backyard grills and simple, fresh produce played crucial roles in many family meals.
 If a meal had steak, it would be sliced to share and served with a big green salad.